 The similarities between Sheep and Star are haunting.
 Beyond excessive group size, perhaps the most fearsome was both groups reported dependence on “safe areas” and “islands of safety” that turned out to not be safe.
 In the case of Sheep Creek, for still unknown reasons the group had decided to take a direct route up a drainage to a supposed island of safety which ended up being over-run by the fatal avalanche.
 At Star Mountain, CAIC reports that while the (large, in our opinion) group of 7 riders had decided to “regroup in safe areas” and “avoid open areas,” all but two of the group were taken by the slide.
-The two who were not caught were said to be “skiing” when the avalanche occurred, but somehow they ended up on one area that didn’t slide.
+The two who were not caught were said to be “skiing” when the avalanche occurred.
+Somehow the pair ended up on one area that didn’t slide.

 The Star Mountain event was obviously compounded by the group’s reported decision to place numerous skiers concurrently on the avalanche path they’d decided to ski.
 They staggered the skiing and attempted to use what they thought were safe areas, all turned out to be for naught.
-The whole situation was a rather dicey proposition any way you look at it, as CAIC report indicates that overall avalanche conditions at the time indicated that skiing avalanche paths was a terrible idea.)
+The whole situation was a rather dicey proposition any way you look at it.
+The CAIC report for that day indicated that overall avalanche conditions were obviously unsuitable for skiing avalanche paths.

 What is more, upon reading the CAIC report I have to assume (due to the number of people involved in the slide, and the final outcome) that for some reason the skiers and snowboarders were not consistently seeking out truly safe zones for stopping or leap-frog skiing.
 Perhaps they didn’t feel at-risk, or perhaps some of them knew little about avalanche terrain route finding and were mistaken about what they thought was safe.
-In either case, I have to think that more experience or education would have helped — or, as always helps us all, perhaps an enhanced attitude of conservative caution for a day with such a dicy snowpack.
+In either case, I have to think that more experience or education would have helped — or, as always helps us all, a strong attitude of conservative caution for a day with such a dicy snowpack.

-Swinging back to our own behavior, beyond basics such as being sure all group members are properly equipped, I think the biggest take-home from the Star Mountain CAIC report is we as backcountry riders need to be able to meld avalanche forecasts, snowpack history, recent observable weather and recent natural avalanches to determine when skiing actual avalanche paths could be a poor decision.
+Swinging back to our own behavior, beyond basics such as being sure all group members are properly equipped, I think the biggest take-home from the Star Mountain CAIC report is we as backcountry riders need to be able to meld avalanche forecasts, snowpack history, recent observable weather and knowledge of recent natural avalanches to determine when skiing actual avalanche paths could be a poor decision.
 This before we even leave home.
 After that, if we decide to go anyway, which is our right, we need to at least practice sometimes inconvenient or downright unpleasant safety techniques.

-Examples: If 7 people ski a large slope one-at-a-time that takes 8 minutes each including rest stops, falls, or fiddling with equipment, the first person down and the last person to ski are looking at stand-and-freeze wait times of around an hour!
-Or, break the slope up into a leap-frog scenario and you don’t get the continuous powder turns you’d fantasized about and you may even loose hard-won elevation doing traverses to safe zones.
+If 7 people ski a large slope one-at-a-time that takes 8 minutes each including rest stops, falls, or fiddling with equipment, the first person down and the last person to ski are looking at stand-and-freeze wait times of around an hour!
+Or, break the slope up into a leap-frog scenario and you don’t get the continuous powder turns you’d fantasized about and you may even lose hard-won elevation doing traverses to safe zones.
 Thus, it is nearly impossible to safely ski big complex avalanche terrain with large groups.
 This alone is a red-flag no-go in decision making.